srounet/Pymem/docs/source/installation.rst

 Path
 ----

-In order to use all pymem fonctionalities you have to first make sure that system python directory is configured within windows system PATH.
+In order to use all pymem functionalities you have to first make sure that system python directory is configured within windows system PATH.

 In a PowerShell window type: